 Welcome to a new week, subscribers.
 It’s Monday, March 11th, I’m Abby Sullivan, and it’s National Eat Your Noodles Day as well as Napping Day — and since I can’t for the life of me decide which I like more, we’re indulging in both.
 Live it up today, first with all things subscription, followed by grains and a siesta.

 Video > Everything Hacker Noon did the heavy lifting for us by collecting info from one million customers (yes, really) on their viewing habits.
 From that data dump they've figured out how video is trending so you can stay ahead of the curve.
-Read on to find out how you can adjust your content strategy to up engagement.
+Read on to find out how you can adjust your content strategy to up customer engagement.

 "A solid video can enable a brand to cut through the noise and gain the attention, engagement, and interest of their customer base."